Extended probabilities and their application to statistical inference: Conclusion

 \section{Conclusion}

-In this work we give a definition of extended probability measures that does not depend on the environment a scholar works in.
+In this work we give a definition of extended probability measures that does not depend on the field a scholar works in.
 We give some of their more interesting properties, and a behavioral interpretation to positive and negative values of extended probabilities.
 We then apply extended probabilities to statistical inference.
 Given the probability space $(\Omega,\mathcal{F},P)$ associated with the experiment we want to conduct, we use extended probabilities to express uncertainty about both the composition of the state space $\Omega$, and which probability measure $P$ to select.
 We develop an ex-ante analysis; our method describes how the researcher progressively discovers the true composition of the state space, so that, at the end of the process, a regular statistical analysis (that requires the knowledge of $\Omega$) can take place.
 We introduce the concept of extended Choquet capacities, and in particular of upper and lower extended probabilities that represent the ``borders'' of sets of extended probabilities, and we give bounds for the lower extended probability of any element $A \in \mathcal{F}$.
 We also apply our model to the fields of opinion dynamics and species sampling models.
 This paper is important because it gives a foundational definition of extended probability measures and makes these latter relevant to the field of statistics.

 In the future, we will deal with the possibility that in our ex-ante analysis we are not able to discover the whole composition of the state space associated with our experiment.
 In that case, the statistical analysis itself will have to be carried out using extended probabilities.
 We also plan to relax the assumption we made about working with a finite or countable state space.
-Furthermore, we would like to deepen the study of lower extended probabilities.
+We will also provide direct behavioral motivation for the properties of extended probabilities so as to be able to relate our approach to those of de Finetti \cite{definetti1,definetti2} and Walley \cite{walley}.
+Furthermore, since it is one of the main benefits of a betting approach, we will study partially specified extended probabilities (that is, extended probabilities defined not on a sigma-algebra, but rather on a generic collection of events) and their coherent extension.
+Finally, we would like to deepen the study of lower extended probabilities.